Zip Code: 94501

 In addition to the natural beauty of the rocks, Thousand Oaks is home to some beautiful architecture.
 The neighborhood is filled with Craftsman and Spanish-style bungalows.
 The neighbors have banded together to form a very active community group that supports local businesses and raises money to preserve the urns, among other activities.

 Oakland began its rise into prominence in the 1800s, when it was a vital provider of timber and agriculture for the entire Bay Area.
 The city exploded after San Francisco residents moved in after the 1906 earthquake and fire.
-Throughout the 1900s, Oakland grew substantially as it became a major industrial center, thanks to World War II and its large port.
+Throughout the 1900s, Oakland grew substantially as it became a major industrial center, thanks to World War II and Oakland’s large port.
 The city was transformed once again by the double whammy of the Loma Prieta earthquake and Oakland Hills firestorm.
 Today, Oakland is a constantly evolving and vibrant major city, home to over 400,000 people.

 Centered around Lake Merritt, Oakland offers many different neighborhoods, from the hip urban life of Jack London Square and Uptown, to the craftsmen homes of Rockridge, to the charming bungalows of Glenview and Laurel, and to the architecturally impressive houses in Crocker Highlands and throughout the Oakland Hills.
 The City of Oakland also offers a variety of homebuyer assistance programs, especially for first time homebuyers.